 Our soils are important

 Soil plays a vital role in primary production, carbon and water cycles, and biodiversity.
-The Australian Government, through the Department of Agriculture and Water Resources, is driving initiatives and supporting others that ensure Australians have the tools they need to improve soil management, build farm productivity, and improve the quality of ecosystem services delivered to the broader community.
+The Australian Government, through the Department of Agriculture, is driving initiatives and supporting others that ensure Australians have the tools they need to improve soil management, build farm productivity, and improve the quality of ecosystem services delivered to the broader community.

 The Australian Government’s Agricultural Competitiveness White Paper outlines clear, farmer-oriented priorities to target rural research, development and extension (RD&E) funding.
 The new RD&E priorities include soil, water and managing natural resources, to: